-Fundamental formulas for inverting the Radon transform are based on \emph{back-projection}.
+Fundamental formulas for inverting the Radon transform are based on \emph{back projection}.
 Suppose we select a point $\vs \in \R^2$, with $\vs\neq 0$, and represent it in polar coordinates:

 with some $t \in \R$ and $\theta \in [0,\pi[$.
 Note that the vector $ \vec{n}(\theta)$ is orthogonal to the line $L_{t,\theta}$ (see \autoref{eq:line}).
 An intuitive way of recovering $\x$ from the values of its Radon transform consists in calculating the average of all values of line integrals for lines passing through $\vs$.
-This is called the method of \emph{back-projection}: \begin{definition}[Back-projection] Let be a function in Radon coordinates.
-The \emph{back-projection} of ${\tt z}$ at a point $\vs \in \R^2$ is defined by
+This is called the method of \emph{back projection}: \begin{definition}[Back projection] Let be a function in Radon coordinates.
+The \emph{back projection} of ${\tt z}$ at a point $\vs \in \R^2$ is defined by

 \end{definition} Note that the point $t \vec{n}(\theta)$ with

 is the projection of $\vs$ onto the normal vector $ \vec{n}(\theta)$ of the line $L_{t,\theta}$ (see \autoref{fig:backprojection}).